Every Second Costs Revenue: PageSpeed Optimization for Online Shops

 50+

-optimized projects
+optimized shop projects

 The link between loading speed and e-commerce revenue is scientifically proven and practically undeniable: each additional second of loading time reduces conversion rates by up to 7 percent (Source: Google, 2023).
 For an online shop with 100,000 euros in monthly revenue, a two-second loading time improvement represents potential additional revenue in the five-figure range annually.
 As a specialized agency for e-commerce performance, we optimize every aspect of your online shop: from product page speed through catalog navigation to checkout flow.
 The result is measurably faster shops with higher conversion rates and more satisfied customers.